2025–26 Adelaide United FC season

-The 2025–26 season will be the 22nd in the history of Adelaide United Football Club since its establishment in 2003.
-The club will be participating in the A-League Men for the 21st consecutive season and will make their 11th consecutive appearance in the Australia Cup.
+The 2025–26 season was the 22nd in the history of Adelaide United Football Club since its establishment in 2003.
+The club participated in the A-League Men for the 21st consecutive season and made their 11th consecutive appearance in the Australia Cup.

-This will be Adelaide United's first season since 2019–20 without Carl Veart as the permanent head coach, as he was replaced by Airton Andrioli ahead of pre-season.
+This was Adelaide United's first season since 2019–20 without Carl Veart as the permanent head coach, as he was replaced by Airton Andrioli ahead of pre-season.